rustam-isangulov/AzureOnBoarding/README.md

     .Build();
 ```

-End point for the App Configuration service is stored in appsettings, following azure cli commands configure it:
+Endpoint for the App Configuration service is stored in app settings, following Azure CLI commands configure it:

 ```bash
 configName="AppConfigEndPoint"